2026 World Cup dream: Kaizer Chiefs star opens up on Bafana Bafana call-up hopes

-Mduduzi Shabalala: Kaizer Chiefs Star Opened Up on 2026 World Cup Dream With Bafana Bafana
+Mduduzi Shabalala: Kaizer Chiefs Star Opens Up on 2026 World Cup Dream With Bafana Bafana

+- Kaizer Chiefs star Mduduzi Shabalala has opened up on his dream of securing a place in the Bafana Bafana squad for the 2026 World Cup

+- The Amakhosi academy graduate has recently been called up into the national team by Hugo Broos, but missed out on final selection for the 2025 Africa Cup of Nations

 Kaizer Chiefs playmaker Mduduzi Shabalala has spoken candidly about his ambitions of earning a place in Bafana Bafana’s squad for the 2026 FIFA World Cup.